Hiring Employees in Sweden: A Comprehensive Guide

 Public Holidays

-New Year's Day, Epiphany, Good Friday, Easter Monday, Ascension Day, National Day, Midsummer Day, Christmas Eve, Christmas Day, Boxing Day
+Sweden has 13 official public holidays some of the main holidays include New Year's Day, Epiphany, Good Friday, Easter Monday, Ascension Day, National Day, Midsummer Day, Christmas Eve, Christmas Day, and Boxing Day.

 7. Payroll & Taxes